stufield/stufield/README.md

 -------------------

 ### Professional Summary

-With 12+ years in the Life Sciences proteomics (high dimensional) space, I have created a comprehensive R-based machine learning analysis ecosystem that standardizes and enables biomarker discovery and model development.
+An experienced data scientist with 10+ years in the Life Sciences proteomics (high dimensional) space,
+Created, designed, and maintained a comprehensive R-based machine learning analysis ecosystem that standardizes and enables biomarker discovery and model development.
-I am strong proponent reproducible research and bioinformatics pipelines.
+A strong proponent of reproducible research and bioinformatics pipelines.
-Strong leadership and mentoring skills have lead to 40+ production level, predictive models resulting in significant revenue generation.
+Strong leadership and mentoring skills has lead to 40+ production level, predictive models resulting in significant revenue generation.
-My proficiency in data visualization and manipulation, coupled with a rigorous analytics approach, has been instrumental in driving biomarker discovery and model development within the life sciences proteomics domain.
+Exceptional data visualization and manipulation, coupled with a rigorous analytics approach, has driven biomarker discovery and model development within the life sciences proteomics domain.

 ### Skills